Coping with anxiety

 Who else can help me?

-If you’re scared or anxious about going back to school, Childline have some good ideas on their website for things you can do to make it better.
+If you’re scared or anxious about coronavirus, learning at home or going back to school, Childline have some good ideas on their website for things you can do to make it better.
 You can also call Childline on 0800 1111 or speak to a 1-to-1 counsellor online.
 If you are deaf you can use SignVideo.

 If you need urgent help, you can text YM to 85258 to contact Young Minds.
 Young Minds also have good advice about coping with coronavirus anxieties, like not overexposing yourself to too much news or social media.